bobbyromeo/mypihc/README.md

 Modules
 ==================

-1) If you want to use a 433Mhz TX/RX module (OPTIONAL)
+1) If you want to use a 433Mhz TX/RX RF module (OPTIONAL)

 A 433Mhz TX/RX module will permit you to control wireless remote control electrical outlets via this interface.
 The more difficult aspects of this setup is capturing the specific codes for your particalar mode.
 Please see my blog post (above) for a way to capture these codes.